 You might be scratching your head, so let’s use a made-up scenario.

-Let’s pretend that you buy stock call option for $25.
+Let’s pretend that you buy a stock call option for $25.
 However, by the expiration date, you learn that the underlying stock is currently priced at $15.
-Since the strike price ($25) is higher than the stock price ($15), you’d end up paying more if you exercised your call option.
+Since the strike price ($25) is higher than the stock price ($15), you’d end up paying more if you exercise your call option.

 Market Price: $15